 - What should I do if I think my child may have special educational needs (SEN)?Please talk to us at the earliest opportunity if you have concerns about the needs your child has.
 All teachers are happy to talk to you about any concerns you may have and it is important that you share these with us.
 You can talk to them at a parents evening or make an appointment.
-If you prefer to talk to the school SENCo, Cath Harris, then you can contact her through the school office (01460 234251) to make an appointment.
+If you prefer to talk to the school SENCo, Emma Counter, then you can contact her through the school office (01460 234251) to make an appointment.

 - How will the school staff support my child?Teachers and Teaching Assistants are trained and skilled in providing additional support where it is required.
 Your child may work in a small group with a teacher or teaching assistant or may have some individual time to work on the areas they are finding difficult.
 The support we can offer is very varied (see Provision Map Appendix 1).

 - How will the curriculum be matched to my child’s needs?Teachers will plan carefully and make the necessary adaptations to meet the needs of the children in their classes.
 Sometimes children are grouped to work with others of a similar ability, with or without the support of an adult.
 Teachers mark carefully and use assessments to identify the next steps in learning that your child will need to take.
 The work they are given will match these.